johngoddard/Speechify/docs/redux-structure.md

   0. invoked from API callbacks on success for actions that generate POST requests
   0. the `ErrorReducer` removes `errors` for a given `form` in the application's state.

+## Loading Cycles

+### Loading actions

+* `startLoading`
+  0. invoked immediately after an AJAX request is sent.
+  0. the `LoadingReducer` sets `loading` in the state to `true`.

+* `stopLoading`
+  0. invoked in the success & error callbacks to AJAX requests.
+  0. the `LoadingReducer` sets `loading` in the state to `false`.

 ## Track Cycles

+The following cycles are used for displaying, creating, updating, and deleting tracks.

+These actions could update the following components:
+- TracksIndex
+- TracksIndexItem

 ### Tracks API Request Actions